 Everybody thinks they’ve identified the next unicorn.
 But don’t bet your retirement on it.
 Learn what your risk tolerance is and build a portfolio that aligns with it and your long term needs.

 And while you’re finalizing your investment plans, try to maximize your portfolio’s tax efficiency by ensuring the right types of investments are in the right accounts.
+Tax inefficient assets like bonds and bond funds should be in tax deferred accounts.
 High growth, tax inefficient assets are perfect for your Roths, etc. Your financial or tax advisor can help you with this task.

 Shore up your risk management by reviewing insurance with your broker.
 Address the worst-case-scenarios by getting an umbrella policy to cover your net worth in the event of a major claim or lawsuit against you.
 Inventory high-value items in your home and make your insurer aware of them.
 Review your long term disability policy carefully.

 Many folks can’t imagine they will not be able to work until the day they retire.
 Unfortunately, the reality is that some will be disabled—often during their highest income earning years.
 Without coverage, your retirement will be negatively impacted.

 Finally, consider long-term care options for the services that Medicare won’t cover.
 If premiums are too high, plan for the alternative (which is paying out of pocket).

 MAKE THE MOST OF YOUR PLANS IN YOUR SIXTIES, SEVENTIES AND BEYOND

 You may think the work is done once as you near retirement, but the truth is, there’s still plenty to do.
 For starters, weigh your options on the timing of Social Security, as starting too early may not be in your best interests.
 Consider your family longevity, personal health and other income sources.